Musicals101.com

 b.
 18??
 (Lawrence, KS) - d.
 Jan.
 6, 1911 (Central Islip, NY)

-In an age when racism was not questioned, Williams and Walker broke the longstanding color barrier in popular entertainment.
-Williams learned his craft in minstrel shows and always worked in black face, but broke the mold when he eventually refused to poke fun at his race.
-He teamed up with song-and-dance man George Walker in the 1890s, forming a ragtime musical comedy act that worked its way to vaudeville stardom.
-They expanded their act into several full length musicals, most notably In Dahomey (1903) -- which had a brief run in New York but enjoyed much greater success in London.
-Williams and Walker gave royal command performances at the same time that many American hotels and restaurants would not allow them as customers.
-When illness forced Walker to leave the stage in 1909, Williams had to re-define himself as a solo performer.
+This African American song and dance team was among the first performers to achieve stardom in popular entertainment.
+Williams learned his craft in minstrel shows and always worked in black face makeup, but eventually refused to perform material that demeaned his race.
+He teamed up with Walker in the 1890s, forming a ragtime musical comedy act that worked its way to vaudeville stardom.
+They developed and starred in several full length musicals, most notably In Dahomey (1903), which had a brief run in New York but enjoyed great success in London.
+Williams and Walker found themselves giving royal command performances at a time when many American hotels and restaurants would not have accepted their patronage.

 Willson, Meredith